QuentinRa/intellij-ocaml/README.md

 ## Plugin Features Overview

+The goal is to have a plugin similar to VSCode with OCaml LSP server, but without the LSP server as it is not fully available for plugin developers yet, and as it exclusive to paid users.

 **Base features** (✅ = YES, ❌ = No/Not yet, 🆗 = Must compile first)

 |                           | OCaml | ReasonML | VSCode        | VSCode LSP |